 For planning studies that consider risk and reliability, it is useful to run ensembles of hydrologic inputs and perform statistical analysis on the results to get probabilistic output, much like a Monte Carlo simulation.
-RiverWare includes a utility called Multiple Run Management (MRM) that sets up and executes multiple runs automatically and sends the results to output files that can be analyzed by post-processing programs.
+RiverWare includes a utility called Multiple Run Management (MRM) that sets up and executes multiple runs automatically and sends the results to output files that can be analyzed by postprocessing programs.
 Using MRM, the user can make many runs over a planning horizon, using many traces of stochastically generated hydrologic inputs.
 MRM exports the results of the runs to one or more files in RiverWare Data Format (RDF).
-Then, post-processing analysis programs can import the RDF files and generate probabilistic information about the occurrence of certain events or the effectiveness of proposed operating policies.
+Postprocessing analysis programs can then import the RDF files and generate probabilistic information about the occurrence of certain events or the effectiveness of proposed operating policies.
 The hydrologic traces can be generated by the Hydrology Simulator.